-5. Architectural Integrity:
+4. Architectural Integrity:

-1741-1743 Henry Street has a high level of architectural integrity.
+1745 Henry Street has a high level of architectural integrity.
 There have been alterations to the windows and doors; however, the openings have all remained the same and stone lintels and lug sills have been retained.
 The concrete block cladding has been repaired as needed over the years with no major discrepancies in appearance.
-The rear outbuilding depicted in the 1918 assessment map have also been altered overtime.
-The context has changed minimally with the demolition of the automobile garages and construction of a new brick rowhouse within the inner courtyard, which was constructed around 2011.
+The rear outbuilding depicted in the 1918 assessment map has also been altered over time.
+The context has changed minimally with the demolition of former automobile garages and construction of a new brick rowhouse within the shared rear courtyard, which was constructed around 2011.

-Overall, the alterations to the exterior of 1741-1743 Henry Street is minimal and as such, staff recommend a score 11 to 15 points for architectural integrity.
+Overall, the alterations to the exterior of 1745 Henry Street are minimal and as such, staff recommend a score 11 to 15 points for architectural integrity.

-6. Relationship to Surrounding Area:
+5. Relationship to Surrounding Area:

-The residence at 1741-1743 Henry Street has a strong historical, visual, and physical relationship with the surrounding masonry residences that were built by Edward Maxwell.
-This includes the registered heritage property at 6053 Jubilee Road (Edward Maxwell House; 1907).
+The residence at 1745 Henry Street has a strong historical, visual, and physical relationship with the surrounding masonry residences that were built by Edward Maxwell, including the attached 1741-1743 Henry Street.
+This also includes the registered heritage property at 6053 Jubilee Road (Edward Maxwell House; 1907).
 Another registered heritage property within the complex, 6047 Jubilee Road, was not originally constructed by Maxwell but he built the second storey and added bay windows to the structure.
 Other residences with an association to Maxwell include 6038-6057 Jubilee Road, 1735, 1740-1742, 1751-1755 Henry Street, and 6060-6066 Cedar Street.
 The masonry residences are an integral landmark on Jubilee Road, Cedar Street and Henry Street and are representative of turn of the century masonry architecture which is rare in peninsular Halifax.